rails/rails/guides/source/active_record_multiple_databases.md

 When using a replica database you need to add a `replica: true` entry to the replica in the `database.yml`.
 This is because Rails otherwise has no way of knowing which one is a replica and which one is the primary.

-Lastly, for new primary databases you need to set the `migrations_paths` to the directory where you will store migrations for that database.
-We'll look more at `migrations_paths` later on in this guide.

 Now that we have a new database, let's set up the model.
 In order to use the new database we need to create a new abstract class and connect to the animals databases.